|

 Former

-royal hospital, set around four interior patios and next to the cathedral
+royal hospital, set around four interior patios and next to the

-taking the "Camino de Santiago".
-Five
+pilgrims and walkers taking the "Camino

-star grand lux.
+de Santiago".
+Five star grand lux.

-del Mar
+Santillana del Mar

 No